 Pursuant to the Cooperation Agreement, the Company agreed to appoint a new independent director (the "Investor Nominee") from among a group of candidates identified by the Investor Group to the Board within 30 days of the date of the Cooperation Agreement, and Ms. Dunn is the Investor Nominee.
-Upon her appointment to the Board, Ms. Dunn joined the Nominating and Corporate Governance Committee and the Company Nominee.
-Upon her appointment to the Board, Ms. Dunn joined the Nominee"), and Mr. Fernandez joined the Audit Committee.
-In the Cooperation Agreement, the Company agreed to nominate an additional independent director (the "Company Nominee"), and Mr. Fernandez joined the Audit Committee.
+Upon her appointment to the Board, Ms. Dunn joined the Nominating and Corporate Governance Committee and the Compensation Committee of the Board in accordance with the Cooperation Agreement.
+In the Cooperation Agreement, the Company also agreed to nominate an additional independent director (the "Company Nominee"), and Mr. Fernandez is the Company Nominee.
+Upon his appointment to the Board, Mr. Fernandez joined the Audit Committee.
 In the Cooperation Agreement, the Company agreed to nominate each of the Investor Nominee and Company Nominee for election as a director of the Company at the 2019 Annual Meeting.
-The Cooperation Agreement further provides that in the event the Investor Nominee (Ms. Dunn) resigns as a director or otherwise refuses to or is unable to serve for any reach sca director at any time, for so long as each of Permit Enterprise and Hestia Capital beneficially owns, and has continuously been since March 29, 2019 the beneficial owner of, at least 80% of the shares of common stock that each such group member beneficially owned as of March 29, 2019, the Investor Group will have the right to submit the name of a replacement director to the Board for its approval (such approval not to be unreasonably withheld, delayed or conditioned) in accordance with the Board's internal procedures and the Company's charter documents and immediately following such approval, the Board for its reasonable approval in accordance with the Board's internal procedures and the Company's charter document director; provided, further, that any such proposed replacement director will (i) be independent director for the Investor Group will have the right to submit additional names of proposed replacement director will (i) be independent director; provided, an independ
+The Cooperation Agreement further provides that in the event the Investor Nominee (Ms. Dunn) resigns as a director or otherwise refuses to or is unable to serve for any reason as a director at any time, for so long as each of Permit Enterprise and Hestia Capital beneficially owns, and has continuously been since March 29, 2019 the beneficial owner of, at least 80% of the shares of common stock that each such group member beneficially owned as of March 29, 2019, the Investor Group will have the right to submit the name of a replacement director to the Board for its approval (such approval not to be unreasonably withheld, delayed or conditioned) in accordance with the Board's internal procedures and the Company's charter documents and immediately following such approval, the Board shall appoint such replacement director to the Board; provided, that if any proposed replacement director is not so approved by the Board, then the Investor Group will have the right to submit additional names of proposed replacement directors to the Board for its reasonable approval in accordance with the Board's internal procedures and the Company's charter documents until the Board so approves a replacement director; provided, further, that any such proposed replacement director will (i) be independent of each member of the Investor Group, (ii) be considered an independent director of the Company under the listing rules of New York Stock Exchange, (iii) have a comparable amount of business experience as the Investor Nominee being replaced and (iv) be in equally good standing in all material respects as the Investor Nominee being replaced.